jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **For Linux headless** (Debian/Ubuntu using systemd)

-Add your desired command line options to the `ExecStart` line in the systemd service file by running `sudo systemctl edit --full jamulus-headless`
+Add your desired command line options to the `ExecStart` line in the systemd service file by running `sudo systemctl edit --full jamulus-headless` (You will need to reload the restart for the changes to take effect.
+See [Installation](#installation))

 **For the GUI** (all platforms)